uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 1.1: Using Markdown for the readme file of a GitHub repo

 Using Markdown is much like using HTML (the M standing for "markup"), with [slightly nuanced syntax](https://github.com/adam-p/Markdown-here/wiki/Markdown-Cheatsheet) to covert from plain text into HTML elements rather than vice versa.
-Common syntax includes:
+Common styling syntax includes:

 *   Markdown styles header using the pound/number key (`#`) to indicate its importance with one (`#`) being `h1`, three (`#` `#` `#`) being `h3`, etc.
 *   Markdown also affords emphasis styles including traditional _italics_ and **bold**.
 To italicize something, surround it in either a single asterisk (`*`) or underscore (`_`).
 To bold something, surround it in two asterisks (`*` `*`) or two underscores (`_` `_`)